Principal Investigator: Prof. Dr. Sven Seuken

 |First, we will develop a new, automated approach to design mechanisms with the help of machine learning (ML).
 In contrast to prior ML-based automated mechanism design work, we will work towards the design of ML algorithms that exploit regularities in the mechanism design space.
 Second, we will study the "design of machine learning-based mechanisms."
 These are mechanisms that use machine learning internally to achieve good efficiency, revenue, fairness, or incentives even when agents have incomplete knowledge about their own preferences.||

 In addition to pushing the scientific boundaries of market design research, this ERC project will also have an immediate impact on practical market design.
-We will apply our techniques in two different settings: (1) for the design of combinatorial spectrum auctions, a multi-billion dollar domain; and (2) for the design of school choice matching markets, which are used to match millions of students to high school every year.
+We will apply our techniques in two different settings: (1) for the design of combinatorial spectrum auctions, a multi-billion dollar domain; and (2) for the design of matching markets (e.g., school choice, refugee matching, adoption matching).

 - Principal Investigator:

 - Manuel Beyeler (University of Zurich)

 Open Positions: We are looking for 1 PostDoc with expertise in Machine Learning to join this project!
 Please apply here!

 - Uncertainty Bounds for Neural Networks - An algorithmic Approach.